raphaelmarshall/What-happens-when.../README.rst

 performed, as well as modify the page or its layout, causing another round of page rendering and painting.

+Conclusion:
+In a matter of milliseconds, this intricate orchestration of technologies culminates in the delivery of the Google homepage to the browser, ready to embark on the online journey with the world’s most popular search engine.

 .. _`Creative Commons Zero`: https://creativecommons.org/publicdomain/zero/1.0/
 .. _`"CSS lexical and syntax grammar"`: http://www.w3.org/TR/CSS2/grammar.html
 .. _`Punycode`: https://en.wikipedia.org/wiki/Punycode